Technician in blue uniform servicing a wall-mounted air conditioner.

 Key Facts

-Some ways to reduce installation costs are to optimize home energy efficiency, take advantage of off-season discounts, and opt for zoned cooling to reduce installation complexity and ductwork costs.
+• Some ways to reduce installation costs include optimizing home energy efficiency, taking advantage of off-season discounts, and opting for zoned cooling.

-Heating and cooling technicians need an EPA 608 Technician Certification to handle refrigerants, along with state-specific licenses that demonstrate formal training and practical knowledge in air conditioner handling.
+• Heating and cooling technicians need an EPA 608 Technician Certification to handle refrigerants, along with state-specific licenses demonstrating formal training and practical knowledge in air conditioning.

 Air conditioners help keep indoors cool and comfortable, which is why many would invest in such appliances despite their high price tag.
-However, there could be many other costs involved in having an air conditioner, and a huge part of it is the installation process.
+However, there could be many other costs involved in owning an air conditioner, and a large part of that is the installation process.

-In this guide, we’ll discuss the key factors that can affect air conditioner installation costs, including the type of unit, the complexity of installation, and the varying labor rates per city.
+In this guide, we’ll discuss the key factors that affect air conditioner installation costs, including the type of unit, installation complexity, and labor rates by city.

 What are the average costs to install air conditioning in the US?